Your privacy and experience are our priority

 - Following safe work procedures and using personal protective equipment (PPE).

-- Reporting hazards, near misses, and incidents promptly.
+- Reporting unsafe act, hazards, near misses, and incidents promptly.

 - Participating in safety training programs and toolbox meetings.